usgin/usginmodels-bku03292018/readme.md

 ### usginmodels.validate_file(csv_file, uri, layer_name = "")

 Pass in a URI as a string, and a **file-like object** that represents a CSV file.
+The layer name is **optional** but will error if the model is multi-layered.
+Returned:
+ - a boolean specifying if the data is valid or not
+ - a list of error message
+ - a list of lists with the data corrected to conform to NGDS parameters
+ - a dictionary with field names as the key and True or False as the value representing whether or not any data in that field is over 255 characters in length
-The layer name is optional but will give an error if the model is multilayered.
-Returned is a boolean specifying if the data is valid or not, a list of error message, a list of lists with the data corrected to conform to NGDS parameters and a dictionary of long_fields.
-If there are error messages but valid is True, the file is only valid if the data in dataCorrected is used.
+ - a string indicating the spatial reference system of the dataset If there are error messages but valid is True, the file is only valid if the returned corrected data is used.

 Example Usage: